RomanFoell/DRGP-VSS/README.md

 # DRGP-(V)SS(-IP)
 (licenced under MIT licence)

-We seperated the code into two parts for the model cases DRGP-(V)SS and DRGP-(V)SS-IP.
+We seperated the code into three parts for the model cases DRGP-(V)SS, DRGP-(V)SS-IP-1 and DRGP-(V)SS-IP-2.
 DRGP-(V)SS belongs to the folders: python, matlab;
+DRGP-(V)SS-IP-1 belongs to the folders: python_ip_true, matlab_ip_true folder.
-DRGP-(V)SS-IP belongs to the folders: python_ip, matlab_ip folder.
+DRGP-(V)SS-IP-2 belongs to the folders: python_ip, matlab_ip folder.

 In the following we describe the stages for initialization, optimization/training and testing/simulation for the DRGP-(V)SS cases.
-The DRGP-(V)SS-IP cases are fully analog with respect to the different folder names python_ip, matlab_ip.
+The DRGP-(V)SS-IP-1/2 cases are fully analog with respect to the different folder names python_ip, matlab_ip.

 The initialization, optimization/training and testing/simulation code is split into three parts: